-Students will be introduced to the changing era of machining technology, emphasizing terminology, referencing and applications related to manufacturing environments.
+Open to 10-11-12 1 credit Students will be introduced to the changing era of machining technology, emphasizing terminology, referencing and applications related to manufacturing environments.
 Also the fundamental use of bench tools, layout procedures, materials, precision measuring tools, machining processes, drilling and cut-off machines and other machining/manufacturing processes will be stressed.
 Skill competencies and standards will be identified.
 Use of the Machinery's Handbook will be strictly required and particular competencies may require performance evaluations.

-Computer Aided Drafting (CAD)
+Computer Aided Drafting (CAD) 21-107-C-050-00

-Open to 10-11-12 Hawkeve Community College CAD119
+Hawkeve Community College CAD119